 “Before, he loved school, he loved to learn, he loved to be in a classroom,” said Joanna.
 “I remember thinking he must have a brain tumor or something that was effecting his behavior.
 I couldn’t recognize him.”

-In the spring of 2018, Joanna was at a biannual parent education event held by our Herma Heart Institute and she saw a presentation by Kyle Landry, manager of the School Intervention Program at Children’s Wisconsin.
+In the spring of 2018, Joanna was at a biannual parent education event held by our Herma Heart Institute and she saw a presentation by Kyle Landry, manager of the Educational Achievement Partnership Program at Children’s Wisconsin.
 Kyle was talking about child development, neurodevelopment and the challenges heart kids face that go beyond their physical heart issues.

 “It’s important to draw the connection between heart defects and neurodevelopmental delays,” said Kyle.
 “When a baby has a heart defect, they have oxygen- depleted blood circulating through their body.
 So the brain is receiving limited oxygen, which affects so many other areas of the child’s development.”

 “My eyes completely opened,” said Joanna.
-“I talked to her afterwards and decided to enroll Milosz in the School Intervention Program.”
+“I talked to her afterwards and decided to enroll Milosz.”

-The School Intervention Program serves as a communication hub and links the family, the school, the hospital and the community agencies together.
+The Educational Achievement Partnership Program (formerly the School Intervention Program) serves as a communication hub and links the family, the school, the hospital and the community agencies together.
 Every child enrolled in the program is assigned a school intervention specialist who collaborates with the school in order to boost academic success, motivation, attendance, attention, behavior and social-emotional functioning.

 “Instead of adding school liaison responsibilities to current staff members, our unique approach places a full-time educational specialist with in-depth knowledge of the child’s medical, surgical, development and educational histories at the center of a multidisciplinary care team,” said Kyle.
 “This helps ensure information is communicated clearly and consistently among all stakeholders involved in the child’s care.”

-Cheryl Brosig, PhD, a psychologist within the Herma Heart Institute, serves as medical director for the School Intervention Program.
+Cheryl Brosig, PhD, a psychologist within the Herma Heart Institute, serves as medical director for the Educational Achievement Partnership Program.
 The program was born out of the Developmental Follow-Up Program she and her team started in 2007.

 “Numerous research studies demonstrated the connection between heart defects and neurodevelopmental delays, but cardiac programs were not addressing these problems,” said Dr. Brosig.
 “We felt we just needed to do something.
 The Herma Heart Institute was the first program in the country to have this systematic developmental follow-up as part of standard cardiac care.”